wecarsoniv/beta-divergence-metrics/README.md

 ### Choosing beta value

-When instantiating beta divergence loss objects, the value of beta should be chosen depending on data type and application.
+When instantiating beta-divergence loss objects, the value of beta should be chosen depending on data type and application.
 Integer values of beta correspond to the following divergences and loss functions:

 * beta = 0: [Itakura-Saito divergence](https://en.wikipedia.org/wiki/Itakura-Saito_distance)
 * beta = 1: [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback-Leibler_divergence)